volatiletech/abcweb/README.md

 what features and packages you would like enabled.

-This customizability allows abcweb to suit your requirements, whether that be a server-side rendered web app (html templates), a client-side rendered web app (reactjs, angularjs) or a stand-alone web API server.
+This customizability allows abcweb to suit your requirements, whether that be a server-side rendered web app with html templates, a client-side rendered web app (react, angularjs) or a stand-alone web API server.

 ## Contents